katiraimichal/digital_pathology_svs/README.md

 python main.py

 ## Summary
-For relevant information about the project open summary.pdf file
+For relevant information about the project open Summary.pdf file